 Six months after their loved one has died, bereaved relatives will be invited to join us virtually for this short service of remembrance.
 A Phyllis Tuckwell chaplain will read out the names of those who have died and individuals have an opportunity to light a candle in remembrance.

 Light Up A Life

 Every year, just before Christmas, we hold our Light up a Life service, to remember those who have died and celebrate their lives.
-This poignant service takes place in the Hospice grounds, where friends, relatives and staff congregate around a large Christmas tree, whose lights represent the lives of those who have died.
+This poignant service takes place in the Guildford Cathedral grounds, where friends, relatives and staff congregate around a large Christmas tree, whose lights represent the lives of those who have died.